 Registration confirmation occurs on the first official day of each semester.
-At this time, students have the responsibility to verify the student's class schedule for the semester, assume responsibility for payment for tuition and fees generated from registration, and purchase parking stickers.
-Students receiving financial aid are responsible for understanding what type of aid the student is receiving and the requirements.
-For questions regarding registration confirmation, students should contact the student's Success Coach.
-For questions regarding financial aid and respective requirements, student should contact the Office of Financial Aid.
+At this time, students have the responsibility to verify their class schedule for the semester, assume responsibility for payment for tuition and fees generated from registration, and purchase parking stickers.
+Students receiving financial aid are responsible for understanding what type of aid they are receiving and the requirements.
+For questions regarding registration confirmation, students should contact their Success Coach.
+For questions regarding financial aid and respective requirements, students should contact the Office of Financial Aid.